yunabe/easycsv/README.md

 ReadAll reads CSV to the end and convert all rows into the slice passed as an argument.
 The argument `s` should be a pointer of a slice of a struct (`*[]myStruct`) or a pointer of a slice of a slice (`*[][]int`).
-Aside from that, the same rule of ReadAll is applied to ReadAll.
+Aside from that, the same rules of Read are applied to ReadAll.
 You need to specify how to map columns to struct fields using struct field's tag.

 ```golang
 var entry []struct {